-1. Woolsey Fire Recovery
+Woolsey Fire Recovery

-Public Works continued managing debris removal and outreach for the Woolsey Fire Recovery efforts.
-The total number of parcels affected by the fire was 1,570, and 1,376 properties submitted debris removal applications.
-The remaining properties were either deemed ineligible or non-responsive or were exempt from the debris removal program.
+Debris removal and outreach for the Woolsey Fire Recovery efforts continued.
+The total number of parcels affected by the fire was 1,570, and property owners submitted 1,373 applications for debris removal.

-By the end of the quarter 938 properties submitted applications to participate in the Consolidated Debris removal program operated by CalOES.
+In total, 938 applications were submitted to participate in the Consolidated Debris removal program operated by CalOES.
 Of those, 826 parcels required debris removal and were cleared by the State.
-In addition, 438 properties submitted applications to participate in the Local Program to conduct their own debris removal, and 300 of those parcels were cleared by the property owners.
-A total of 1,126 parcels are now eligible for rebuilding.
+In addition, 435 applications were submitted to participate in the Local Program to conduct their own debris removal, and 365 of those parcels have been cleared by the property owners.
+A total of 1,191 parcels are now eligible for rebuilding.